 Replenish Nutrients, Stat

 I recommend a whole foods diet with healthy fats, plenty of veggies and high-quality protein to any woman wanting to thrive and especially those who are on synthetic hormones.

 In addition to eating a whole foods diet, I also recommend that women start a prenatal or a multivitamin.
 This will provide you with the crucial B vitamins, antioxidants and minerals that are being depleted by the pill and help you restore your nutrient status.

 In my programs, we leverage my Paleo Detox (a bone broth-based protein) or Plant-Based Detox kits because they are loaded with nutrients depleted by hormonal birth control and have added antioxidant support.

 Tame Inflammation with Turmeric

-Whether you’re on these hormones or you’re coming off, turmeric is a potent anti-inflammatory that can help drop inflammation throughout the entire body, including the brain.
+Whether you're on these hormones or you're coming off, turmeric is a potent anti-inflammatory.
+So it can help drop inflammation throughout the entire body, including the brain.